 - we need to process your data to comply with a legal obligation.

-We don’t keep personal information for longer than is necessary.
-While we retain this information, we will protect it within commercially acceptable means to prevent loss and theft, as well as unauthorised access, disclosure, copying, use or modification.
+We don’t keep Personal Data for longer than is necessary.
+While we retain this information, we will protect it within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.
 That said, we advise that no method of electronic transmission or storage is 100% secure and cannot guarantee absolute data security.
-If necessary, we may retain your personal information for our compliance with a legal obligation or in order to protect your vital interests or the vital interests of another natural person.
+If necessary, we may retain your Personal Data for our compliance with a legal obligation or in order to protect your vital interests or the vital interests of another natural person.

 Agents and vendors

 If we are involved in a reorganization, merger, acquisition or sale of our assets, your information may be transferred as part of that deal.
 We will notify you (for example, via a message to the email address associated with your account) of any such deal and outline your choices in that event.

 Choice and consent